How You Can Help in a Suicide Crisis

 Get Help

 The emotional crisis and suicidal thinking of a loved one or friend are too great to manage alone.
-Learn what resources are available in your area.
-Contact agencies that specialize in crisis intervention.
+Learn what resources are available in your area and what’s a suicide hotline.
+Contact agencies that specialize in suicide crisis intervention.
 Involve another trusted adult, counselor, minister, or mental health professional.
 It is important that you, the helper, have adequate information and caring support as well.